porchio/Taito-MB112S146/README.md

 This was created by studying an original IC's behaviour.
 It is NOT fully implemented and was only created to work with Arkanoid which I have tested and it seems to work OK using an EPM7064 CPLD.
+Thanks to NES4LIFE and Banjo Guy Ollie for loaning me the hardware.

 				+---------v---------+
 			/Load	|1		  28|	VCC